-Although it is hard to give up the lush, green, flower-filled summers, Autumn – wit its rich colors – is my favorite season.
+Although it is hard to give up the lush, green, flower-filled summers, Autumn – and its rich colors – is my favorite season.
 There is something magical about this season and not just because Halloween caps the season.

 The deeper you go in the forest, the more it seems to beckon while fairy tales and myths swirl in the imagination.
-One such bewitching place that could come right out of a tale or myth is an out-of-the-way, secluded grove in Germany called Druidenhain (Druids Glen) right in the middle of the triangle of Bamberg-Bayreuth-Nürnberg.
+One such bewitching place that could come right out of a tale, or myth, is an out-of-the-way, secluded grove in Germany called Druidenhain (Druids Glen) right in the middle of the triangle of Bamberg-Bayreuth-Nürnberg.

 Druids, who have a distant connection to All Hallows Eve, or Halloween, were an ancient priestly class of Celtic peoples.
 Little is known about them because they left no language, artifacts or other human traces, although scientific studies are still being conducted.